 Hate / Bias Crimes

 We encourage anyone in our community who has been the possible victim of a hate crime (regardless of the nature or type of incident) to come forward, report the crime or incident, and to work with us to bring the perpetrators to justice.
 Should you experience an incident of this nature and need emergency assistance please call 9-1-1 otherwise call 954-764-HELP (4357) for non-emergencies.
+Another source to report hate crimes is directly to the Broward County State Attorney's Office Hate Crimes Unit.
+For more information about their Hate Crimes Unit, or to file a report with them, please visit their website by clicking HERE.

 There are certain definitions and laws that help define hate crimes.
 For the purposes of collecting statistics, the Federal Bureau of Investigation (FBI) has defined a hate crime as a “criminal offense against a person or property motivated in whole or in part by an offender’s bias against a race, religion, disability, sexual orientation, ethnicity, gender, or gender identity.”
 Hate itself is not a crime - and the FBI is mindful of protecting freedom of speech and other civil liberties.
 Federal Laws enacted by Congress providing identification and prosecution of Hate Crimes include: